 4. Other assessments of the argument from nonresistant nonbelief

 Even if no theistically friendly explanation of nonresistant nonbelief we know of completely satisfies us, we might yet wonder about Schellenberg’s premise (4): necessarily, if God exists, then God perfectly loves such finite persons as there may be.

-On the one hand, we might wonder whether, if God exists, God perfectly loves anyone, at least as defined by how we understand love.
-In this connection, some critics have pointed out that many “classical theists” affirm a conception of God according to which God is transcendent and ineffable, and so beyond all human comprehension, and so neither personal nor non-personal, and so neither loving nor non-loving (Rea 2016; Ross 2002; Trakakis 2016).
-It is certainly less than clear what a conscious, reciprocal relationship would look like with the God of apophaticism.
+On the one hand, we might wonder whether, if God exists, God perfectly loves anyone.
+In this connection, some critics have pointed out that many “classical theists” affirm a conception of God according to which God is transcendent, ineffable, and/or extracategorical, and so beyond all human comprehension, and so neither personal nor non-personal, and so neither loving nor non-loving (Rea 2015; Ross 2002; Trakakis 2015; Wojtysiak 2021).
+It is certainly less than clear whether a conscious, reciprocal personal relationship with the God of apophaticism is possible and, even if it is possible, whether it would count as “meaningful” in Schellenberg’s sense (Howard-Snyder 2017a, 2017b; Rea 2016, 2018).
 Moreover, even if there is a personal God, God might be indifferent to finite created persons, and so not love them—an implication of some versions of Deism.

 On the other hand, we might wonder whether, even if God is perfect in love, God would perfectly love such finite persons as there may be.
 For, in light of an idea suggested as worthy of consideration by Hud Hudson in private correspondence,

 to love perfectly is for one’s love to be in the right proportion to the object of one’s love, everything considered—loving to the degree that matches the degree of worthiness to be loved.